semrush/intergalactic/website/docs/data-display/bar-horizontal/bar-horizontal.md

 ### No more results

-Show "No more results" with a 32px margin below values and text with `--text-secondary` color.
+Show "No more results" with the `--spacing-8x` margin below values and text with `--text-secondary` color.

 ![](static/no-more-bar-horizontal.png)